 - 2.16 The City Council considers wide engagement particularly at the initial stages of preparation to be important so suitable methods to engage and consult need to be considered in order to meet and build on the statutory regulations.
-We will carefully consider how consultations are run in order to ensure that the city's diverse communities are made aware of relevant planning proposals and opportunities to comment on them.
-Different methods will be used according to the scope of the consultation, the target audience and the resources available.
+We will carefully consider how consultations are run in order to ensure that the city's diverse communities are made aware of relevant planning proposals and opportunities to consultation, the target audience and the resources available.
 The following outlines some of the different methods of consultation which will be utilised: - Online engagement this has become the primary method of engagement for the City Council which includes the use of websites, online questionnaires, social media and email alerts.
 The City Council's website will be regularly updated with information about the Local Plan and other planning documents.
 The City Council will advertise all consultations on its website with documents available to view on dedicated pages and will make use of social media where appropriate, posting information on Facebook, Twitter and other social media platforms to promote consultations. - Face to face engagement sometimes speaking directly to someone is the best way to understand a person's point of view.
-Depending on the
+Depending on the issues involved, this can include drop-in events, exhibitions, meetings with relevant groups or organisations, and presentations at public meetings such as ward committees.
+Meetings and exhibitions will be held at accessible and appropriate locations. - Written notifications for all statutory consultations, the City Council will directly contact by email or letter all known consultation bodies, along with anyone who has asked to be notified when consultation is taking place.
+Details of consultation and the availability of documents will be set out in this communication in plain English.
+Consultation notification e.g. letters and e-mails, may be accompanied by specially designed comment forms to assist people with their responses.